 Note: RTG4 devices do not support the security, SPI directory, or serialization options that SmartFusion2 and IGLOO2 devices support.
-The RTG4 command includes only the -file_name, -export_dir, and -format parameters; these parameters are the same as the parameters for SmartFusion2 and IGLOO2.
+The RTG4 command includes only the -file_name, -export_dir, and format parameters; these parameters are the same as the parameters for SmartFusion2 and IGLOO2.
+The RTG4 command also includes the -force_rtg4_otp parameter.